Foreign relations of China: Italy

-In March 2019, during Chinese President Xi Jinping's visit to Italy, China signed a memorandum of understanding on China's Belt and Road Initiative (BRI) with Italy.
+In March 2019, during Chinese leader Xi Jinping's visit to Italy, China signed a memorandum of understanding on China's Belt and Road Initiative (BRI) with Italy.
 Additionally, with this memorandum, Italy became the only G7 country to join the BRI.

 Russia

 The end of the long-held animosity between Moscow and Beijing was marked by the visit to China by Soviet General Secretary Mikhail Gorbachev in 1989.
 After the 1991 demise of the Soviet Union, China's relations with Russia and the former states of the Soviet Union became more amicable as the conflicting ideologies of the two vast nations no longer stood in the way.
 A new round of bilateral agreements was signed during reciprocal head of state visits.
 As in the early 1950s with the Soviet Union, Russia has again become an important source of military technology for China, as well as for raw materials and trade.
 Friendly relations with Russia have been an important advantage for China, offsetting its often uneasy relations with the U.S.